Tempo, Vino e Territorio di Val D'Orcia

 “Time doesn't exist” was the explanation from Mr. Rovelli.

-A both stunning and quite comprehensible explanation followed, and I took it as a good reason to publish what I had captured in another time, another season.
-In fall, tasting wine in the territory of Val D'Orcia.
+A both stunning and quite comprehensible explanation followed.
+I took it as a good reason to publish what I had captured, in pictures, in another time and season.
+It was in fall, tasting wine in the territory of Val D'Orcia.

 "Il tempo?
 Se non lo chiedi, so cosa è.
 Ma se me lo chiedi, non lo so più"